-Dr Joe Abah, who made this revelation at the 2018 Lagos Digital Summit held last week at the Zone Tech Park in Gbagada, emphasised the importance of acquiring technical skills beyond the four walls of a classroom.
+Dr Joe Abah, who made this revelation while delivering his keynote address at the 2018 Lagos Digital Summit held last week at the Zone Tech Park in Gbagada, emphasised the importance of acquiring technical skills beyond the four walls of a classroom.

 “In Nigeria, we are currently finalising the feasibility studies to start a DAI coding school in Lagos.
 This is because one of the major challenges in the market is that a survey among companies indicated that 81% of companies have difficulties in hiring applicants with the right technical skills.
 Only 68% said they had difficulties finding applicants with the right background.
 So you can start to see the disparity between academic background and technical skills,” he said.